website-templates/jekyll-inclusion/_dev/templates/pages/_posts/2015-01-18-demo-post-images.md

 ---
 layout: post
 title: "Demo post &mdash; images"
-subtitle: "This is the second post with tests and demo for images with code snippets and explanations"
+description: "This is the second post with tests and demo for images with code snippets and explanations"
 date: 2015-01-18
 tags:
 - Lorem ipsum